Academic Handbook Course Descriptors and Programme Specifications

 T1a Use the analytical techniques covered in the course in the consideration of more complex scientific and/or economic challenges, including engineering and/or finance.

-T3a Display a developing technical proficiency of written English skills that demonstrates an ability to communicate clearly and accurately when producing structured and coherent pieces of text
+T3a Display a developing technical proficiency in written English and an ability to communicate clearly and accurately in structured and coherent pieces of writing.

 Teaching and Learning